Management of local community issues

 Experience elsewhere has shown that the creation of Unitary Authorities can lead to the withdrawal of discretionary services previously provided by the previous two-tier councils.
 Cornwall Council, for example, has stopped providing libraries, public toilets and leisure centres; in most cases, local residents still want these services and Civil Parishes (i.e. City, Town and Parish Councils) have taken them over.
 The result has been a substantial increase in the size and activities of Civil Parishes.

 A similar pattern is being seen in Somerset.
-Since the Unitary Council was created in 2023, Civil Parishes have had to increase their precept by an average of 20% per annum in order to meet the local demand to retain these services.
+Since the Unitary Council was created in 2023, many Civil Parishes have taken on new services which local residents wanted to retain.

 Before their Unitary Councils were created, both Cornwall and Somerset were almost entirely parished and both created new Town Councils to plug the gaps.